 Scholarships for Education Majors at Catawba College

-Catawba College offers Education students the opportunity to apply for Teaching Scholarships.
+Catawba College offers Education students the opportunity to apply for the following Teaching Scholarships:

 The West Teaching Scholarship awards students in the education field up to $5,000 in addition to academic scholarships awarded by Catawba, with the exception of McCorkle Scholarships.

-In order to be eligible, students must have a combined SAT score (quantitative + critical reading scores) of 1170 RSAT/24 ACT and a GPA of 3.4.
+In order to be eligible for these scholarships, students must have a combined SAT score (quantitative + critical reading scores) of 1170 RSAT/24 ACT and a GPA of 3.4.
 Conditional acceptance will be considered for 1070 RSAT/21ACT and a GPA of 3.4.

 Please take time to apply for the West Teaching scholarship at Catawba College!